BoaPi/learning-rust/README.md

 * convention is to create a module named `tests` in each file and to annotate it with `cfg(test)`
 * integration test will live externaly to the `src` files in a folder called `tests`
 * integration test will use the code in the same way as other code would do
+* integration test will live externaly to the `src` files in a folder called `tests`
+* integration test will use the code in the same way as other code would do

 ## Packages